 Stocks quoted in this article:

-The following is a reprint of the market commentary from the March 2014 edition of The Option Advisor, published on Feb.
-27. For more information or to subscribe to The Option Advisor, click here.
+The following is a reprint of the market commentary from the November 2014 edition of The Option Advisor, published on October 23.
+For more information or to subscribe to The Option Advisor, click here.

 The week of Oct.
 13 was a wildly volatile one for stocks.
 Due to a combination of disappointing economic data, mixed corporate earnings, and fears about the spread of Ebola, the major equity indexes were hit with heavy selling pressure.